 - Tlog’s VFR_HUD alt (the combined accelerometer + barometer altitude estimate)

 Changes in the board voltage can also be a sign of a power problem.
 Variations of 0.10 to 0.15 volts are normal.
-Beyond that could be a sign that other devices sharing the power source with the APM are causing ripples in the power supply that could lead to a brown-out or other weird behaviour.
+Beyond that could be a sign that other devices sharing the power source with the autopilot are causing ripples in the power supply that could lead to a brown-out.
 The board voltage can be graphed using:

 - Tlog HWSTATUS’s Vcc

 In the image directly below shows the board voltage sinking by 0.15V when the throttle is raised.
-This is generally not a good thing but because it’s only 0.15V it’s probably ok.
-The 2nd graph below (a dataflash graph from a different user’s log) shows a more random variation in voltage but also up to 0.15V which is typical.
+This is generally not a good thing but because it’s only 0.15V it’s probably OK.
+The 2nd graph below (a dataflash graph from a different user’s log) shows a very stable voltage with ripples less than 0.1V.

 Unexpected ERRORS including Failsafes¶

 When unexpected behaviour from the autopilot occurs (especially when the user complains that the copter no longer responded to their input) it is often caused by one of the failsafes being triggered.

 The easiest way to find these is to look in the dataflash logs and filter the first column by “ERR”.
 If using the Mission Planner, the errors will also appear in red markers at the top of the graphing area.